dbalatero/evri_rpx/README.markdown

 evri_rpx
 ========
 The `evri_rpx` library provides an wrapper around RPXNow's universal sign-on API.
+To learn more about this API, you can read up at [https://rpxnow.com/docs](https://rpxnow.com/docs)

 Features
 --------